-Air travelers in Europe have important international air travel rights unknown in the US when it comes to airline delays and damaged baggage contents.
+Air travelers in Europe have important international air travel rights unknown in the US regarding airline delays and damaged baggage contents.
 However, if passengers don’t know their rights, they don’t even know enough to ask.

 When flying between Europe and the US, passengers have more international air travel rights for delayed flights and for damaged baggage compensation.
 However, travelers need to know their rights in order to claim significant compensation.